-You can easily walk from our Camden Maine Inn to the harbor, shops, opera house, and restaurants.
+You can easily walk from our Camden Maine Inn to the harbor, shops, opera houses, and restaurants.
 The charming towns of Lincolnville, Rockport, and Rockland are just 9 miles from the Inn.Guests of the Inn enjoy miles of:

 The list goes on . . .

 Let us know if you are celebrating a special occasion and we will help make it memorable!
-We have several different packages and items you can add to your stay such as a dozen roses, a bottle of wine or a split of champagne, chocolate dipped strawberries, decadent dessert, balloons and more!
+We have several different packages and items you can add to your stays such as a dozen roses, a bottle of wine or a split of champagne, chocolate-dipped strawberries, decadent dessert, balloons, and more!

 So many places to hike and so little time!
 Visit Camden Hills State Park; hike Mt.
-Battie, Ragged Mountain, Bald Mountain Preserve and/or Merryspring Nature Center.
+Battie, Ragged Mountain, Bald Mountain Preserve, and/or Merryspring Nature Center.
 Hikes for all skill levels!
-Guided hikes available.
+Guided hikes are available.

 The Camden Harbor is filled with historic schooners offering a sail through the harbor, passing Curtis Island Light House.
 The Grace Bailey, one of Captain Swift’s ships, still sails today!
 These two-hour sails are scheduled throughout the day beginning in the morning and ending with a sunset cruise.
 Advance reservations are recommended.